The Rake's Progress (film): Production

-Sidney Gilliat says the idea for the film came entirely from Val Valentine "he thought of it on the bus."
-He also says Harrison never suggested Lili Palmer for the female lead it came from Frank Launder.
+Sidney Gilliat says the idea for the film came entirely from Val Valentine: "he thought of it on the bus."
+He also says Harrison never suggested Lili Palmer for the female lead, which came from Frank Launder.

+Release

+The film caused controversy with U.S. censors of the time, who trimmed scenes for what was considered graphic amoral and sexual content.

 Critical reception

+The Monthly Film Bulletin wrote: "This smooth essay in sophisticated satire blunts its point by concessions to the romantic hero principle, in condoning the rake's mean weaknesses and granting the expiation of self-sacrificial death.
+But its script shows a lively imaginativeness, while thoughtful preparatory work in camera angling and inventive handling of the camera on the floor combine with concise editing to maintain speed without haste.
+With his usual polish, Harrison conveys the half-unconscious cynicism of the rake's selfishness and in a good supporting cast Griffith Jones and newcomer Margaret Johnston give notable minor portraits."

+Kine Weekly wrote: "The story, with its crowded surface action, skilfully worked into a "headline " history of the recent years, is packed with rich, colourful and thoughtful entertainment.
+The hero's despairing attempt to make something of himself in South America and his gallant end in action are but thin coats of whitewash, yet they are sufficient to give a human touch to the composite and showmanlike portrait.
+Women will enjoy the film hugely, and so, for that matter, will all men."

 The New York Times described the film as "an oddly deceptive affair which taxes precise classification.
-It plays like a comedy-romance, but all the way through it keeps switching with brutal abruptness to the sharpest irony...As a consequence, a curious unevenness of emphasis and mood prevails, and initial sympathy with the hero is frequently and painfully upset"; while more recently, TV Guide wrote, "the film is filled with wit and style.
+It plays like a comedy-romance, but all the way through it keeps switching with brutal abruptness to the sharpest irony ...
+As a consequence, a curious unevenness of emphasis and mood prevails, and initial sympathy with the hero is frequently and painfully upset."

+TV Guide wrote, "the film is filled with wit and style.
 It does not treat its unattractive subject with sympathy, yet remains sensitive and touching."